poojanajani-strique/sheets/README.md

 Licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

 <!-- Footnotes -->
-[^1]: These features are provided by the non-OSS version of Univer, which is free for commercial use and also includes paid upgrade plans.
+[^1]: These features are provided by the non-OSS version of Strique, which is free for commercial use and also includes paid upgrade plans.

 <!-- Links -->
 [github-license-shield]: https://img.shields.io/github/license/dream-num/univer?style=flat-square